digitalcolony/soundboard-pwa/README.md

 ### What gets updated:

 - **Page title** and meta description for SEO
-- **PWA manifest** (app name, description, colors)
+- **PWA manifest** (app name, description, colors) - _Note: The manifest requires separate editing_
 - **All UI text** throughout the application
 - **Theme colors** for the app and browser chrome

+**Important:** The `public/config.json` file controls the UI and branding, but you'll also need to update `public/manifest.json` separately to customize the PWA installation name and app store details.

-Simply edit the config file and refresh the page to see your changes!
+Simply edit both config files and refresh the page to see your changes!

 ## Creating Your Own Soundboard

-This PWA is designed to be easily customizable for any type of soundboard.
-Here's how to create your own:
+This PWA is **designed from the ground up** to be easily customizable for any type of soundboard. **No programming knowledge required** - just edit a few files and you're ready to go!

+### Why Use This Soundboard?

+- 🚀 **Zero dependencies on external services** - runs completely offline
+- 📦 **One-time setup** - configure once, works everywhere
+- 🎯 **Production-ready** - used by real websites and apps
+- 🔒 **Privacy-focused** - no tracking, no data collection
+- 💰 **Completely free** - no licenses, subscriptions, or hidden costs
+- 🌍 **Works anywhere** - any web server, any domain, any device

 ### Step 1: Update ID3 Tags (Recommended)